Earlier this week, we celebrated

 set of common characteristics.
 But, this is in fact a wildly

-hen engaging youth in
+heterogeneous demographic.
+When engaging youth in

 decision-making, we need to understand that one size does not fit all.